Ricky Seals-Jones

-Roderick "Ricky" Seals-Jones (born March 15, 1995) is an American football tight end who is a free agent.
-He played college football at Texas A&M as a wide receiver and signed with the Arizona Cardinals as an undrafted free agent in 2017.
-He has also been a member of the Cleveland Browns, Kansas City Chiefs, and Washington Football Team.
+Roderick "Ricky" Seals-Jones (born March 15, 1995) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Texas A&M Aggies as a wide receiver and signed with the Arizona Cardinals as an undrafted free agent in 2017.
+He was also a member of the Cleveland Browns, Kansas City Chiefs, Washington Redskins, New York Giants and Indianapolis Colts.

-High school career
+Early life

-A two-sport athlete at Sealy High School, Seals-Jones was a dominant force at the 3A Texas high school football level and was also named a Parade Magazine All-American in basketball.
+A two-sport athlete at Sealy High School, Seals-Jones was a dominant force at the 3A Texas high school football level and was also named a Parade All-American in basketball.